Blog / Car Insurance

 "Jump-ins" are people who suddenly appear and jump into other cars, claiming they were passengers.
 You should also be suspicious if the other driver and passengers say they're injured, despite minor damage to the vehicles.

-Whiplash and phantom pain are especially hard to detect on an X-ray so scammers might be working with and paying off shady doctors, chiropractors and physical therapists to corroborate their injury reports, so as to get a pay-out from insurance companies.
+Whiplash and phantom pain are especially hard to detect on an X-ray, so scammers may work with and pay off shady doctors, chiropractors and physical therapists to corroborate their injury reports, so as to get a payout from insurance companies.

 Make sure you file a police report, even for a minor accident.
 If the official record notes just a scratch or minor damage, it'll be less likely an insurance company will believe the other driver suffered significant injuries.

 6. Phoney witnesses

 Be suspicious when a witness conveniently appears and backs up everything the other driver says.

 Sometimes, scammers are known to lure unsuspecting victims to certain repair workshops or tow-truck operators that overcharge so that they can collect referral fees behind your back.

 You should always resist using tow-services or workshops that are "recommended" by other people involved in the accident.

 Instead, you should call your insurer's hotline for a tow truck and further advice on how to proceed with the accident processing.
 Unless the accident is so minor that you can take care of the cost with S$50 to S$100 in cash, you are going to need your insurance company's help whether you are at fault or not.
 Not only that, relying on your insurer's authorised workshop can also be a great way to both save on your insurance premium and get an honest repair service, as insurers themselves are incentivised to minimise the cost that could result from subpar repairs and further damages to your car.